DevBujok/SKN_project/README.md

 ## Overview

-This project aims to predict the risk of heart disease based on patient health data using machine learning techniques.
-It is being developed as part of academic work at the **Silesian University of Technology**.
+This project will aim to predict the risk of heart disease based on patient health data using machine learning techniques.
+It will be developed as part of academic work at the **Silesian University of Technology**.

-The system:
+The system will:
-- takes features such as **age**, **BMI**, **blood pressure**, **cholesterol levels**, and other health indicators,
+- take features such as **age**, **BMI**, **blood pressure**, **cholesterol levels**, and other health indicators,
-- analyzes their influence on heart disease occurrence,
+- analyze their influence on heart disease occurrence,
-- identifies the most relevant predictors using feature selection and correlation analysis,
+- identify the most relevant predictors using feature selection and correlation analysis,
-- compares the performance of multiple classification algorithms.
+- compare the performance of multiple classification algorithms.

-The project also includes a web-based frontend built with **Django**, allowing users to:
+The project will also include a web-based frontend built with **Django**, allowing users to:
 - input patient data through a form,
 - receive predictions along with confidence scores,
 - view key factors contributing to the model's decision.